 The University of Technology Nuremberg considers itself to be an interdisciplinary university with a strong networking approach.
 We are convinced that new and all-emcompassing knowledge and innovation can only grow where excellence from various different disciplines interacts.

 The University of Technology Nuremberg comprises departments designed to overcome disciplinary boundaries.
 Each professorship is assigned to one department.
 In the future, however, all department members will conduct cross-boundary research and teaching.
 One aspect of this approach are the so-called fields of activity which will be centered around major issues and topics of the future.
-The School of Students and Young Researchers (StaRs), which is currently being set up, will support professors when it comes to developing a range of courses.
+The School of Students and Young Researchers (StaRs), supports professors when it comes to developing a range of courses.

-Since 2022, we are in the process of setting up the Department Engineering, which is intended to bundle all disciplines relating to engineering and science, and the Department Liberal Arts and Sciences, comprising humanities, social and natural sciences as well as mathematics.
-After establishing the first cluster Artificial Intelligence and Robotics at the Department Engineering, the main focus of 2023 is on setting up a second cluster, as well as a first cluster in the Department Liberal Arts and Sciences.
-This will be driven by and contribute to the UTN’s interdisciplinary, international and digital profile.
+Since 2022, we are in the process of setting up the Department Computer Science & Artificial Intelligence, which is intended to bundle all disciplines relating to engineering and science, and the Department Liberal Arts and Social Sciences, comprising humanities, social and natural sciences as well as mathematics.
+The interdisciplinary approach and the international and digital orientation of the UTN play an important role in its development.

 The UTN Department Model